joshfeldstein/joshfeldstein.github.io/_posts/2018-09-23-fall-sports-preview.markdown

 “I think we have many talented runners on our team, and that we will perform very well,” Deme said.
 “Our expectations are high as always, but I feel like we could live up to them and have our best season yet.”

-The field hockey team’s season has also started, and they have a pretty tough schedule coming up with games against Taylor Allderdice, Upper St. Clair and Fox Chapel.
+The field hockey team’s season has also started, and they have a pretty tough schedule with games against Taylor Allderdice, Upper St. Clair and Fox Chapel.
 They will try and pick up some big wins this season and hope for high performance from all the players on their current roster.
 Junior Sarah Bolt expects big things from the team this season.

 “So far everyone has been putting in a ton of work with really great energy,” Bolt said.
 “I expect us to have a really successful season with a lot of wins.”

-The last major fall sport commencing this past month is the women’s volleyball team who has some big games this season at home against Peters Township, Upper St. Clair and Bethel Park and have a lot of veteran junior and senior presence on the roster.
+The last major fall sport commencing this past month is the women’s volleyball team who has some big games this season at home against Peters Township, Upper St. Clair and Bethel Park; the team also has a lot of veteran junior and senior presence on the roster.
 This includes junior Caroline Kovalan who is very excited to start another volleyball season

 “So far we have only won one game out of five, but we have been playing hard, and they have all been close games,” Kovalan said.
 “I think pretty soon there will be a turn, and we’ll start winning more, hopefully enough to go to WPIALS.”